bendiksolheim/Slowbox/README.md

 # TermSwift

 *Disclaimer: you should probably not use this for anything at all.
-I have no idea where it works, or if it works.*
+I have no idea where it works, or if it works.
+Terminals are hard, man..*

 Somewhat low level access to controlling your terminal and using it to make TUIs and what not.
 You can see it as a Swift version of [termbox](https://github.com/nsf/termbox).
 Except that termbox works on cells, and TermSwift right now works on lines.